 Let stand in the pan for 5 minutes and then turn upside down onto a cake dish or large platter.

 Serve warm with whipped cream.
 Enjoy!

 - Yellow cake works best for this recipe, but a white cake mix also works well.

-- If you are concerned about the cake sticking to the pan, line the bottom of the 9x13 cake pan with a rectangle of parchment or the two cake pans with circles of parchment paper.
+- If you are concerned about the cake sticking to the pan, line the bottom of the 9x13 cake pan with a rectangle of parchment or the two cake pans with circles of parchment paper before adding any ingredients.

-- Substitute a drained (28-ounce) can of pineapple rings or sliced pears for the peaches, or use fresh unpeeled sliced plums or nectarines.
+- Substitute a (28-ounce) can of pineapple rings or sliced pears for the peaches or use fresh, unpeeled sliced plums or nectarines.